Application Parameters

 Basic

-Use Basic authentication for username and password credentials.
-This method is available for HTTP, HTTPS, RDP, SSH, VNC, TELNET, PSQL, and SMB applications selected in the Protocols section.
-Choose from these credential options:
+Uses username and password credentials.
+Available for HTTP, HTTPS, RDP, SSH, VNC, TELNET, PSQL, and SMB applications.

 Personal Secret

-Use the user’s own logon credentials, or define a different secret name to prompt the user and store it in their personal vault.
+Use the user's own credentials or define a different secret name to prompt the user and store credentials in their personal vault.

-Select an existing name to share the same secret across multiple applications.
+• Select an existing secret name to share credentials across multiple applications

 Shared Secret

 Use a vault-stored secret that applies to all users.
-The secret is automatically injected when users access the application, so no credential prompt is shown.
+The secret is automatically injected when users access the application without prompting for credentials.

 Windows

-The credentials used to log in to the Applications Portal are used to access the application - using the Kerberos flow.
+Uses the credentials from the Applications Portal login to access the application through Kerberos authentication.

 Forms